 If you cannot complete Step 1 (above), you may request an IRS Tax Transcript and submit it to the Office of Financial Aid.
 (See below, “Requesting an IRS Tax Transcript”).

 You must request an IRS Tax Transcript if:

-- You (or your parent) did not use the IRS Data Retrieval process either at initial FAFSA filing or through subsequent corrections.
+- You (or your parent) did not use the IRS Data Retrieval Tool either at initial FAFSA filing or through subsequent corrections.

-- You changed information after using the IRS Data Retrieval process.
+- You changed information after using the IRS Data Retrieval Tool.